 The Arts Intensive program offers students the unique opportunity to explore their creativity in small courses without the pressures that are often felt during the regular academic year.
 Arts Intensive creates an atmosphere of intense artistic exploration, encouraging collaboration and innovation.

 Regardless of the academic path you choose, you will be enriched by time spent in another country.
 This is especially true for students of art and art history, whose experiences abroad enable them to visit architectural sites, see original works of art, and engage with arts communities to broaden their understanding of the arts in unique ways that will complement their studies on campus.
 Achieving cultural literacy and gaining substantive understanding of other perspectives in the world will deepen your awareness of yourself, your educational goals, your own society and your own voice.
 Nearly one-half of each graduating class studies abroad through one of Stanford's overseas programs.

 Arts Immersion trips give Stanford students an insider’s view into cultural capitals.
-Students travel with the Arts Institute Faculty Director and Programming Director for a week-long engagement with the arts, meeting institutional leaders, policy makers, and arts practitioners.
+Students travel with Stanford faculty and staff for a week-long engagement with the arts, meeting institutional leaders, policy makers, and arts practitioners.
 They visit museums, galleries, concert halls; they see dance rehearsals, opera, and string quartets, and have a chance to meet with alumni in the arts.
 In the accompanying class, students study the history of the arts in the particular city and hone their critical skills for an end-of-course symposium presentation.

 Interdisciplinary Honors in the Arts